D-Lite: Navigation-Oriented Compression of 3D Scene Graphs for Multi-Robot Collaboration: Introduction

 \section{Introduction}

-In the near future, robot teams will perform coordinated and cooperative tasks in various application scenarios, ranging from exploration of subterranean environments, to search-and-rescue missions in hazardous settings, to human assistance in houses, airports, factory floors, and malls, to mention a few.
+\IEEEPARstart{I}{n the} near future, robot teams will perform cooperative tasks in a multitude of application scenarios, ranging from exploration of subterranean environments, to search-and-rescue missions in hazardous settings, to human assistance in houses, airports, factory floors, and malls, to mention a few.

-A key requirement for coordinated exploration and navigation in an initially unknown environment is to build a map model of the environment as the robots explore it.
+A key requirement for cooperative exploration and navigation in an initially unknown environment is to build a map model of the environment as the robots explore it.
 Recent work has proposed \emph{\dsgnames} as an expressive hierarchical model of complex environments~\cite{Rosinol20rss-dynamicSceneGraphs,Hughes22rss-hydra,Armeni19iccv-3DsceneGraphs,Wu21cvpr-SceneGraphFusion,Kim19tc-3DsceneGraphs,Talak21neurips-neuralTree}: a \dsgname organizes spatial and semantic information, including objects, structures (\eg walls), places (\ie free-space locations the robot can reach), rooms, and buildings into a graph with multiple layers corresponding to different levels of abstraction. \dsgnames provide a user-friendly model of the scene that can support the execution of high-level instructions by a human.
 Also, they capture traversability between places, rooms, and buildings that can be used for path planning.

 To scale up from single- to multi-robot systems \revise{and to longer missions and larger environments}, a key challenge is to share the map information among the robots to support cooperation.
 For instance, the robots may exchange partial maps such that a robot can navigate within a portion of the environment mapped by another robot.
 However, the potentially high volume of data to be transferred over a shared wireless channel easily saturates the available bandwidth, degrading team performance. \revise{This holds true especially when the wireless channel is also used to transmit other information in the field ---such as images or place recognition information for localization and map reconstruction--- which further limits the bandwidth available for transmitting map information in a timely manner~\cite{Cieslewski18icra,Tian18rss,Chang21icra-KimeraMulti,Dennison22ral-loopPrioritization}.} The challenge of information sharing is particularly relevant when the map is modeled as a \dsgname, since these are rich and potentially large models if all nodes and edges are retained.
 On the other hand, \dsgnames also provide opportunities for compression: for instance, the robots may exchange information about rooms in the environment rather than sharing fine-grained traversability information encoded by the place layer; similarly, for a large-scale scene, the robot may just specify a sequence of buildings to be traversed, abstracting away geometric information at lower levels.
 This is similar to what humans do: when providing instructions to a person about how to reach a location in a building, we would specify a sequence of rooms and landmarks (\eg objects or structures) rather than a detailed metric map or a precise path.